 Video produced by TCR funder and opening day sponsor Citi Community Capital

-Opened in September 2011, TCR provides young, formerly homeless LGBT individuals aged 18-24 upon admission, a safe, stable and supportive environment in which they can rebuild their lives.
+Opened in September 2011, TCR provides young, formerly homeless LGBTQ individuals aged 18-24 upon admission, a safe, stable and supportive environment in which they can rebuild their lives.
 Residents are responsible for paying affordable rent based on their income.
 TCR houses 30 studio apartments, each equipped with a kitchen and bathroom.
 Residents also have access to shared indoor and outdoor community space, a computer lounge, a small library, and laundry facilities.

 Residents receive case management and ongoing assistance with every aspect of independent living as well as obtaining employment best suited to their individual interests and skills.
 Comprehensive support services, available on a purely voluntary basis and tailored to each individual, include: benefits and entitlement advocacy, counseling, HIV/AIDS counseling and education, medication management, job readiness and placement assistance and help with such practical details as cooking, money management, health issues and other independent living skills.
 A range of additional services, including GED classes and healthcare, are available through linkages with other nonprofit agencies.